Apple iPhone’s design – from the the 1st generation to iPhone X

 Released in 1994, the IBM Simon was the first touchscreen-only mobile phone ever produced.
-Depite its modest success, it is generally considered the precursor of all smartphones
+Despite its modest success, it is generally considered the precursor of all smartphones

-A touchscreen-based interactive exhibit in a musem, 2002, photo Bianchini & Lusiardi architects
+A touchscreen-based interactive exhibit in a museum, 2002, photo Bianchini & Lusiardi architects

 Apple’s idea was to use the phone display, a capacitive touchscreen which could be used with the bare fingers, as its main input device; thus completely removing the physical keyboard and maximizing the size of the display itself in order to improve the user’s experience and provide a portable tool suitable for full video reproduction, listening music, entertainment, web navigation, GPS navigation, and so on, and essentially transforming a phone into a miniaturized mobile computer, albeit quite limited in many functions.
 (I will discuss this later on)

-Yet, those early projects failed, mainly because touch technology and the computational power of the micro-processors required, necessarily tiny, were not enough developed at the time; for example, the Apple Newton still required a stylus and lacked sufficient graphic power to be considered something more than a Personal Digital Assistant.
+Yet, those early projects failed, mainly because touch technology and the computational power of the microprocessors required, necessarily tiny, were not enough developed at the time; for example, the Apple Newton still required a stylus and lacked sufficient graphics power to be considered something more than a Personal Digital Assistant.

 The Apple Newton, the first product designed by Jonathan Ive in Cupertino, 1993, photo Jim Abeles